animesh-007/starter-academic/content/authors/admin/_index.md

 # - Visitors
 ---

-I’m a second-year Electronics and Computer Engineering undergraduate student at [Thapar University, Patiala, India](http://www.thapar.edu/).
-I am generally interested in deep learning algorithms for computer vision.
-I have been involved in the development of projects on Image classification, Semantic segmentation, Instance Segmentation, and Instance Recognition.
-I love to actively contribute in OpenSource and take part in kaggle competitions.
+I’m a third-year Electronics and Computer Engineering undergraduate student at [Thapar University, Patiala, India](http://www.thapar.edu/).
+My research focus is broadly centered around **Computer Vision** and **Deep Learning**.
+I work on research projects dealing with Generative Adversarial Networks, Knowledge Distillation, and zero-shot classificatiom.
+I intend to explore deep model under low-resource training data scenario using **semi-supervised** and **self-supervised** paradigm.

-I have worked as a part-time **Research Engineer** at a startup [Minus Zero](https://minuszero.in/) where I worked on an autonomous electric car with level 5 autonomy.
-I was fortunate to spend my winters in 2020 at the [Indian Institute of Information Technology, Allahabad](https://www.iiita.ac.in/), where I was supervised by [Dr. Mohammed Javed](http://scholar.google.co.in/citations?user=EN6ZZmgAAAAJ&hl=en).
-My research interest includes hand-pose estimation, road segmentation, and scene-text detection.
+I have worked as a **Research Intern** at [SketchX Labs](http://sketchx.eecs.qmul.ac.uk/) and [Inception Institute of Artificial Intelligence](http://www.inceptioniai.org/).
+I have also worked as a part-time **Research Engineer**at a startup [Minus Zero](https://minuszero.in/) where I worked on an autonomous electric car with level 5 autonomy.

 ### News

 - `[June 2021]` Got selected for Weights & Biases Machine Learning Reproducibility Challenge, Spring 2021 Grant.
 - `[June 2021]` Got selected for Prairie/MIAI Summer School 2021, INRIA.
 - `[May 2021]` Volunteered for the ICLR Conference 2021.